 One of the biggest trends from the 2000s making a comeback is the tie front tops.
 In 2021, they have got a fresh update with pastel tones and ribbed fabrics.
-You can style them with a cute bralette, T-shirt, or nothing underneath and look super fresh.
-Rock them with high-waisted jeans, a mini skirt, or patterned wide-leg trousers – this is a style that you can wear over and over and it will never go out of fashion.
+Style them with a cute bralette, T-shirt, or nothing underneath, and look fresh.
+Rock them with high-waisted jeans, a mini skirt, or patterned wide-leg trousers – this is a style you can wear repeatedly, and it will never go out of fashion.

-Double denim is a polarizing trend, but when styled correctly, it can look fierce.
+Double denim is a polarizing trend, but it can look fierce when styled correctly.
 The Y2K aesthetic has a particular way of styling the ensembles – it’s all about creating a silhouette.
-Try matching shorts and cut-off vest, flared jeans, crop tops, and low-rise bottoms, with an oversized jacket.
-When rocking this look, try to keep the fabric’s color consistent, so it seamlessly completes an outfit.
+Try matching shorts and cut-off vests, flared jeans, crop tops, and low-rise bottoms with an oversized jacket.
+When rocking this look, try to keep the fabric’s color consistent to complete an outfit seamlessly.
 Polish the look off with colorful sunglasses, a baguette bag, or chunky heels.

 One of the staple accessory trends of the early 2000s was the bandana.
 It’s a versatile headscarf that can completely change your outfit.
 You can rock it in many ways, including folding it into a triangle and wrapping it on top of your head.
 Add some skinny sunglasses and keep your hair loose below for the Y2K aesthetic.
 Alternatively, you can twist the fabric into a thin strip and wear it as a headband.
 For a fun take, match the colors or pattern with the rest of your ensemble for a polished look.